amandaeze97/cs3041-designManifesto/README.md

-During the creation of our projects, there were multiple times when time and energy could have been saved, if we had spent the time to prototype our ideas before implement- ing them.
+During the creation of our projects, there were multiple times when time and energy could have been saved, if we had spent the time to prototype our ideas before imple- menting them.
 I have noticed that in the projects where I dedicated significant time to sketching and creating mock- ups, the quality of the final product was much higher as I had much more time to spend on the implementation and focusing on details.

 The most effective prototyping scheme I have used is to